| Digital image technology strives to capture finer detail when

 or Web, vector images are resolution independent and the final output

 occurs using the dpi setting of the output device.
+For the purposes of calculating file sizes, we are

 concerned only with raster images (also called bitmap images) which